Department of Business & Design

 - A GPA of 2.5 for all major courses is required for graduation.
 An overall cumulative GPA of 2.0 is also required.
 Courses in the concentration or the minor may be included in the major cumulative GPA.

 - Students transferring to Georgian Court University from another college must complete at least 50 percent of the major or minor program at Georgian Court University.
-On rare occasions, the chair of the Department of Business Administration, with approval of the dean, may waive, substitute, or allow a student to take a CLEP or DANTES exam to meet certain degree requirements.
+On rare occasions, the chair of the department, with approval of the dean, may waive, substitute, or allow a student to take a CLEP or DANTES exam to meet certain degree requirements.
 Conditions under which a course can be waived include proven experience that assists a career choice or licensure in a professional field.

-- Only grades of C or higher will be accepted in transfer to the Department of Business Administration.
+- Only grades of C or higher will be accepted in transfer to the department.

 The Business Core